WhitmanCS370/Frends-Audio-Archive/README.md

 ## Contributions:

-* Andrew Tate: Andrew worked on a first implementation of a cache and the soundMetaData class for organizing data.
+* Andrew Tate:

-* John Leeds: John added many commands to interact with the storage such as adding and removing sounds, cleaning the archive, adding and removing tags, and searching by tags.
+* John Leeds: John added a fuzzy search function to the storage and added it to the CLI.

-* Luke Samuels: Luke worked on new playback options like transpose and prototyped a manual low/high-pass filter
+* Luke Samuels:

-* Rhys Sorenson-Graff: Rhys worked on a method to crop sounds and save user's playback options as new sounds
+* Rhys Sorenson-Graff:

 ## Installation: